VictorYang2017/oop-barnyard/README.md

 # oop-barnyard
-A simple project used for teaching the basics of object-oriented programming in Javascript.
+A simple project used for teaching the basics of object-oriented programming in Javascript (ES5).